HR Serving Employees in Light of #MeToo

 There’s little doubt that the #MeToo movement has forced those in power to reassess their attitudes and behaviors towards those that answer to them.
 New research from the Society for Human Resource Management (SHRM) found that nearly one-third of surveyed executives report they have adjusted their behaviors significantly since #MeToo, in order to avoid being perceived as a sexual harasser.
 About one-quarter of managers said they’ve adjusted their behaviors, as well.

 One could argue they now better understand the damage sexual harassment causes in an organization.
-Twenty-three percent said sexual harassment lead to “lowered morale and decreased engagement,” while 18 percent said it “negatively impacted productivity”.
+Twenty-three percent said sexual harassment leads to “lowered morale and decreased engagement,” while 18 percent said it “negatively impacted productivity”.
 Fifteen percent think it creates a “hostile work environment”.

 But just because management and executives see the consequences of sexual harassment, doesn’t mean enough is being done to protect employees across the board.
 It also doesn’t mean the culture has been purged of all its problematic aspects.
 The jury is out when it comes to determining the level of improvement.
 While 72 percent of responding employees said they “felt satisfied with their company's efforts to stop sexual harassment in the workplace,” over one-third still thought their workplace fostered sexual harassment to at least some extent.
 Worse, a Harris poll from 2018 reported that a mere 10 percent of adults working in the U.S. said their organizations “added more anti-sexual harassment training or resources.”